iagoleal/iagoleal.github.io/content/posts/cuts.md

   \end{array}
 $$

-This last definition may, at first, seem to be too restrictive.
+This last definition may, at first, seem too restrictive.
 Perhaps even more than requiring differentiability.
 There is a small trick, however, that lets us write any function as an optimal value function: